tunahanyasar/patika-all-rojects/README.md

   &nbsp;&nbsp;A multi-page guide website built with modern CSS and forms.
 * #### Summary | [🔗 Repo](https://github.com/tunahanyasar/summary-html) | [🌐 Live Demo](https://summary-html.vercel.app/)
   &nbsp;&nbsp;A personal summary and project showcase page, designed with clean and simple HTML/CSS.

 ---

-## 🛠️ How to Use?

-1. Enter the folder of the project you are interested in.
-2. Review the project documentation (if available) and README files.
-3. For HTML/CSS/JS projects, open the `index.html` file in your browser.
-4. For React.js projects, run `npm install` and then `npm run dev` in the relevant folder to start the project.

----